Voluntary organisation

 Hospice Malta’s primary role was to provide and promote palliative care for persons suffering from end-of-life cancer and motor neuron disease.
 Throughout the years, as the awareness and the need for palliative care increased, Hospice Malta included other conditions within its mission statement so that presently, community-based services are also offered to patients suffering from end-of-life cardiac, respiratory, renal, liver diseases and most recently, Creutzfeldt Jacob disease and Multiple sclerosis.
 The possibility of including other end-of-life diseases is also being constantly reviewed.

-Hospice Malta offers its services through a professional multidisciplinary team along with the assistance of a number of volunteers.
-The patient-centered palliative care offered, targets the relief of pain and other physical symptoms, as well as emotional, psycho-social, and spiritual issues.
+Hospice Malta offers its services through a professional multidisciplinary team, along with the assistance of a number of volunteers.
+The patient-centered palliative care offered targets the relief of pain and other physical symptoms, as well as emotional, psycho-social, and spiritual issues.
 Bereavement support is also an integral part of the services provided.
 Additionally, education, advice and promotion of palliative care remain at the core of Hospice Malta’s services.
 Hospice’s education unit provides educational sessions at both undergraduate and post graduate levels in addition to providing in-service training to staff and volunteers to ensure that they have the necessary knowledge and skills.

 For more information visit their website.